-February 27, 2020 Reporting Update for the City of San Diego's Bridge Shelter Programs Page 3
+February and March 2020 Reporting Update for the City of San Diego's Bridge Shelter Programs Page 3

-MONTHLY REPORTING - JANUARY 2020
+MONTHLY REPORTING - FEBRUARY & MARCH 2020

-The charts below provide an overview of data captured in the 26th month of operation for the Single Adult Shelter located at 16th Street and Newton Avenue (Newton Single Adult Shelter) and operated by Alpha Project, which opened on December 1, 2017, and the Veterans Shelter operated by VVSD, which opened on December 22, 2017; data captured in the 25th month of operation for the Shelter for Single Women, Families, and Transitional-Aged Youth (TAY) operated by FJV, which opened on January 3, 2018; and data captured in the second month of operation for the Single Adult Shelter located at 17th Street and Imperial Avenue (Imperial Single Adult Shelter) and operated by Alpha Project, which opened on November 14, 2019
+The charts below provide an overview of data captured in the 27th and 28th months of operation for the Single Adult Shelter located at 16th Street and Newton Avenue (Newton Single Adult Shelter) and operated by Alpha Project, which opened on December 1, 2017, and the Veterans Shelter operated by VVSD, which opened on December 22, 2017; data captured in the 26th and 27th months of operation for the Shelter for Single Women, Families, and Transitional-Aged Youth (TAY) operated by FJV, which opened on January 3, 2018; and data captured in the fourth and fifth months of operation for the Single Adult Shelter located at 17th Street and Imperial Avenue (Imperial Single Adult Shelter) and operated by Alpha Project, which opened on November 14, 2019.

-The four shelters currently provide 808 beds nightly: the Newton Single Adult Shelter provides 324 beds; the Veterans Shelter has 200 beds; the Imperial Single Adult Shelter provides 128 beds, 54 of which are designated for the San Diego Police Department's (SDPD) Direct Placement Diversion Program (DPDP) at this time; and the Shelter for Single Women, Families, and TAY at Golden Hall provided 156 beds, including nine cribs, in January 2020.
-An additional 84 family beds, including nine cribs, and 48 TAY beds are planned to open in early 2020 at Golden Hall, which will bring the total beds available nightly across all four shelters to 892.
+The four shelters currently provide 865 beds nightly: the Newton Single Adult Shelter provides 324 beds; the Veterans Shelter has 200 beds; and the Imperial Single Adult Shelter provides 128 beds, 54 of which are designated for the San Diego Police Department's (SDPD) Direct Placement Diversion Program (DPDP) at this time.
+The Shelter for Single Women, Families, and TAY at Golden Hall added 57 family beds, including nine cribs, to the program on February 13, 2020, bringing the total count to 213 beds, including 18 cribs.
+An additional 27 family beds and 48 TAY beds are planned to open in 2020 when shelter operations resume at Golden Hall at the conclusion of "Operation Shelter to Home."
+The addition of these beds will bring the total beds available nightly across all four shelters to 892.